-The MethodShop Spin: While converged devices are great, I feel it is true that the majority of these toys we claim we cannot live without are over-the-top.
-Pda’s for example have become an all encompassed platform.
-We check email, text message, answer calls, plan calendar events, and listen to mp3’s on these doohickeys.
+While converged devices are great, I feel it is true that the majority of these toys we claim we cannot live without being over-the-top.
+PDA’s for example have become an all-encompassed platform.
+We check email, text messages, answer calls, plan calendar events, and listen to mp3’s on these doohickeys.
 However, the best and closest to a real power saver for something requiring enough juice to run all these things and more is the iPod.
-Even still, I find it almost not enough to run my iPod and other similar gadgets all day long without nearly depleting all of the batteries juice.
+Even still, I find it almost not enough to run my iPod and other similar gadgets all day long without nearly depleting all the batteries juice.